johnragonhall/openflight/README.md

 The script will display final settings when you exit - use these values to configure `DetectorConfig` in your code.

+For YOLO model optimization and FPS tuning, see [docs/yolo-performance-tuning.md](docs/yolo-performance-tuning.md).

 ### Running Tests

 ```bash